Bytesafe is a package management platform for a secure code supply chain.

-Direct dependencies are package versions specified in a projects package.json file.
-Indirect (or transitive) dependencies are dependencies of direct dependencies (not included in package.json)
+Direct dependencies are package versions specified in a projects configuration files, like

 The appropriate tool depends on the use case.

 Yes.
 Public registries can easily be configured as upstreams (linked package sources).
-Bytesafe even supports using multiple upstreams for each registry.
+Bytesafe even supports proxying multiple upstreams for each registry.
 To learn more, see the documentation on Upstreams.